Radiator and cooling system troubleshooting tips

 Step 4 – Look for coolant leaks

-If your coolant system is leaking, it will not be able to properly cool the engine may even result in overheating.
+If your coolant system is leaking, it will not be able to properly cool the engine and may even result in overheating.
 When visually inspecting the coolant system, be sure to look for signs of spraying or leaking coolant coming from the radiator as well as the hoses and pump.
 Follow any coolant you see in your engine bay up to its highest point to identify the source of the leak.

-You may want to spray the engine with a hose to remove all the old coolant, then start the engine again to identify where new coolant leaks out.
+You may want to spray the engine with a hose to remove all the old coolant, then start the engine again to identify where the new coolant leaks out.

 If the leak is in your radiator, it will either need to be repaired or replaced by a professional.

-Step 5 – Use a pressure tester to locate hard to find leaks
+Step 5 – Use a pressure tester to locate hard-to-find leaks

 Another tool to identify issues with your coolant system is a pressure tester.
 Remove the radiator cap from your engine and attach the pressure tester in its place.
 Turn on the heater in your vehicle without starting the engine to allow the coolant system to develop pressure.
 Watch the gauge on the pressure tester for sudden drops in pressure.
 A drop in pressure indicates a leak.
 Then listen in your coolant system for the sound of air escaping to locate the leak.